 A. Form of Guarantee.
 Performance guarantees shall be in a form approved by the city attorney Approvable methods of performance guarantee include irrevocable standby letters of credit to the benefit of the city issued by a recognized lending institution, certified checks, dedicated bank accounts or allocations of construction loans held in reserve by the lending institution for the benefit of the city.
-The form of guarantee shall be specified by the city attorney.
+The form of guarantee shall be specified by the city engineer and, prior to execution and acceptance by the city shall be reviewed and approved by the city attorney.
 The guarantee shall be filed with the city engineer.

-B. Timing of Guarantee.
-A permittee shall be required to provide a performance guarantee as follows: 1.
+- B. Timing of Guarantee.
+A permittee shall be required to provide a performance guarantee as follows: - 1.
 After Final Approved Design by the City: A permittee may request the option of submitting a performance guarantee when prepared for temporary/final occupancy.
 The guarantee shall be one hundred twenty percent of the estimated cost of constructing the remaining public improvements as submitted by the permittee's engineer.

 The engineer's estimated costs shall be supported by a verified engineering estimate and approved by the city engineer.